 Sirius rolled his eyes and pointed towards the Ravenclaw table.
 "I think we know her more than you give us credit for."

 James sighed and glanced towards the Ravenclaw table where Kristina was sitting with a crowd of people around her, no doubt exaggerating the story of how they broke up.
-There was a smile on her face "Kristina didn't mention anything about me and Lily, did she?" he questioned, turning back around to face his friends, again not noticing how awkward Lily was feeling.
+There was a smile on her face, but James saw the regret in her eyes.
+"Kristina didn't mention anything about me and Lily, did she?" he questioned, turning back around to face his friends, again not noticing how awkward Lily was feeling.

 "I didn't get the impression that she knew about you two," Riley said.